IV Fluids and Medications Specialist Q&A

 • Undergoing a surgical procedure, especially when unable to eat or drink or when asleep for a long time

 This is the most common use for intravenous fluids, which are primarily composed of saline.
 If water was injected instead of saline, it could result in a dilution of essential electrolyte levels in the blood; it may also lead to an osmotic effect in blood cells, causing them to expand and spill their contents into the plasma.
 Express Health Urgent Care is dedicated to providing you with all of your IV-related needs.
 To consult with our professionals, contact us or visit us today to book an appointment.
 We have convenient locations to serve you.
-We serve patients from Brooklyn NYC, Queens NY, East Harlem NYC, Manhattan NY, Coney Island NYC, Midwood NY, Nostrand NYC, Ridgewood NY, Metropolitan NYC, Greenwich Village NY, and surrounding areas.
+We serve patients from Brooklyn NYC, Queens NY, East Harlem NYC, Manhattan NY, Coney Island NYC, Midwood NY, Nostrand NYC, Ridgewood NY, Metropolitan NYC, Staten Island, Greenwich Village NY, and surrounding areas.